LawrenceGrigoryan/skillfactory_rds/module_3/README.md

 The initial dataset contains the following columns:

-The initial version of dataset consists of 10 columns containing the following information:

 * Restaurant_id — id of a restaurant / restaurant chain;
 * City — restaurant's location (city);
 * Cuisine Style — cuisine which a dish can be related to;